Mahmoud-Ossama/Mahmoud-Ossama/README.md

-# Hi there, I'm Mahmoud Osama! 🥷
+# Hi there, I'm Mahmoud Osama👾

 Welcome to my GitHub profile!
 I'm an aspiring AI and cybersecurity specialist pursuing a **Bachelor's in Computer Science and Artificial Intelligence** at Delta University for Science and Technology.
 With a passion for building secure, intelligent applications, I aim to contribute to innovative tech fields, merging my knowledge in **AI, backend development,** and **cybersecurity**.